-- Sandersfeld played for the first time in six games at Oklahoma in week 8, playing in two plays defensively and coming up with one assisted tackle. - Sandersfeld played the nickel back after freshman Parker Orms went down early against Colorado State to open the season and responded with four tackles, two solo and one for a loss, and two third down stops along with an interception.
-His four tackles were more than he had in his career coming into the game while the third down stops, the tackle for loss and interception were the first of his career. - Sandersfeld now has 63 career special teams' points and is in the top five in CU history since the Buffs' began tracking the stats.
-He is just one behind Jalil Brown for fourth place. - Sandersfeld compiled 45 special teams points in 2009, the second highest mark since CU began keeping those numbers in 1987. - Against Texas A&M in 2009, Sandersfeld played on 17 defensive snaps and recorded his first three tackles on defense of his career. - Originally an invited walk-on, Sandersfeld was placed on scholarship prior to the start of fall practices in 2009. - Sandersfeld was a member of five state championships at Limon, three in football, one in baseball and one in track & field. - Sandersfeld was steered toward CU by Limon superintendent of schools Harvey Goodman, who played at CU from 1972-74 under coaches Eddie Crowder and Bill Mallory. - Sandersfeld is following in the footsteps of Tom Hubbard, who began at CU as a walk-on and earned a scholarship, eventually becoming the defensive MVP of the Houston Bowl.
+- Sandersfeld had worked himself up to the starting nickel back and a backup at the strong safety spot before injuring his lower leg against Cal.
+He replaced Parker Orms at the nickel back position, who got hurt in the first game against Colorado State and could return at Oklahoma. - Sandersfeld played the nickel back after freshman Parker Orms went down early in the Colorado State game and responded with four tackles, two solo and one for a loss, and two third down stops along with an interception.
+His four tackles were more than he had in his career coming into the game while the third down stops, the tackle for loss and interception were the first of his career. - Sandersfeld compiled 45 special teams points in 2009, the second highest mark since CU began keeping those numbers in 1987.
+He also has 58 career special teams points, second most among active players behind Jalil Brown's 61 points and sixth most in CU history. - Against Texas A&M, Sandersfeld played on 17 defensive snaps and recorded his first three tackles on defense of his career. - Originally an invited walk-on, Sandersfeld was placed on scholarship prior to the start of fall practices in 2009. - Sandersfeld was a member of five state championships at Limon, three in football, one in baseball and one in track & field. - Sandersfeld was steered toward CU by Limon superintendent of schools Harvey Goodman, who played at CU from 1972-74 under coaches Eddie Crowder and Bill Mallory. - Sandersfeld is following in the footsteps of Tom Hubbard, who began at CU as a walk-on and earned a scholarship, eventually becoming the defensive MVP of the Houston Bowl.